I. Two Kinds of Faces#

 Now look at this table:

 Four columns.
 Four terminology systems.
-The same thing.
-Not “analogous.”
-Not “similar.”
-Fully overlapping.
-Strictly isomorphic.
+The same structure in different vocabularies.
+Highly overlapping and close to isomorphic in practical modeling terms.
 Palantir’s docs also define Interface (polymorphism), Function (code logic), and Virtual Table — which translate to Views, UDFs, and Materialized Views.

-If you’ve taken a database modeling course, you already have complete mastery of Palantir’s so-called “Ontology.”
+If you’ve taken a database modeling course, you already have most of the mental model for Palantir’s “Ontology.”
 Nobody ever told you that what you learned in week two of your intro class could be wrapped in a philosophy term and sold for millions per year.

 Palantir’s 2025 annual report discloses: the top 20 customers average $93.9 million each per year.
 Across all 954 customers, the average is roughly $4.7 million/year.
-That’s the price tag on “tables and stored procedures.”
+That gives a sense of the commercial scale attached to this model.

 Palantir didn’t invent any of this.
 The same core idea has been repackaged repeatedly over 2,300 years.
 Each time with a new name.
 Each time a new crop of people think it’s a breakthrough.